 The above bust is in the Egyptian style, with Antinous merged into the deity of Osiris.
 Below is another bust of Antinous, this one fully Greek as an ephebe, or youth.
 The hairstyle is typical of Antinous busts.

-If you’re interested in both Epicurean philosophy and in the history of art, you may enjoy the book The Sculpted Word.
+If you’re interested in both Epicurean philosophy and in the history of art, you may enjoy the book The Sculpted Word: Epicureanism and Philosophical Recruitment in Ancient Greece.
 Since Epicureans were a missionary philosophy but did not preach in the public eye, they had a passive model of recruitment that relied on strategically placed imagery and sculptures (although, in later times, Diogenes of Oenoanda built a Wall Inscription to recruit new Epicureans).
 An image speaks a thousand words.
 This resulted in an Epicurean style that sought to convey the desirable traits of a philosopher, a sage, and a healer through the media of sculpture, in the hopes that people would feel compelled by the presence of the sculpture to visit the Garden and inquire about the philosophy.
 The book also contains detailed analyses of ancient art pieces, and goes into detail about the psychology of conversion.